Misquoted No More: Securely Extracting F* Programs with IO: : Formally Secure Extraction

 \ca{decide if we use qType or this unfolded qType} Compilation is our syntax generation function,\ch{explained anywhere?} taking a source program $P$ and producing a target program denoted by $\cmp{P}$, which is a value in the target language \lambdaio{} (of type \ls{progT}).
 A target program can be linked securely with any syntactically typed target context (denoted by $C^T$, of type \ls{ctxT}).
 To type target contexts, we introduce a simple syntactic typing relation, \ls{typing}$_\lambda$, defined as expected.
 For simplicity, when defining the typing relation for \lambdaio{}, we reuse the notion of types (\autoref{sec:quoted_types}) and typing environments from \iostar{}.
 We also have the same source and target interfaces.
 Finally, it is worth noting that the extracted program $\cmp{P}$ is not necessarily syntactically well typed, but we prove it is semantically well typed as part of the logical relation proofs below.
 The target of our extraction is basically untyped, similarly to Malfunction~\cite{coq-to-ocaml}, as opposed to the default \fstar{} and Rocq extraction that has to work hard to work around the limitations of a syntactic type system~\cite{Letouzey04:thesis}.

 Compilation is defined recursively on the typing relation of \iostar{} and generates \lambdaio{} syntax.
 We prove in \fstar{} that the source and compiled programs are related by both logical relations.
 Since compilation returns a \lambdaio{} value, we show that the source and compiled program are related for all histories by the two value relations (by \ls{valid_contains} and \ls{valid_member_of}).
-We note that these results are the appropriate notions of the fundamental property of logical relations for our two logical relations.
-Thus, as is common, their proofs involve applying the relevant compatibility lemmas discussed in \autoref{sec:compatibility-lemmas}.
+We state the appropriate notion of the fundamental property for \ls{valid_contains} direction as a theorem; the \ls{valid_member_of} direction is analogous. \begin{theorem}[Fundamental property] \end{theorem} \begin{proof} Proof by applying the relevant compatibility lemmas discussed in \autoref{sec:compatibility-lemmas}. \end{proof}

 Finally, we give semantics to whole source and target programs using $\leadsto_{S}$ and $\leadsto_{T}$, which are defined in terms of \ls{fs_beh} (\autoref{sec:syntax-semantics-iostar}) and \ls{e_beh} (\autoref{sec:semantics-lambdaio}) starting from the empty history (\ls{[]}).